Linking Verbs: Definition, Types and Examples

 What is a Linking Verb?

-A linking verb connects the subject of a sentence to more details about it, such as a noun, pronoun, or adjective.
+A linking verb, also called a copular verb, connects the subject of a sentence to more details about it, like a noun, pronoun, or adjective.
 Unlike action verbs, they do not show any physical or mental activity.
-Instead, they provide more information about the subject’s identity or state of being.
+Instead, they give more information about what the subject is or how it feels.
 Common examples include “is,” “seem,” and “become.”

 Example: Ahmed is happy.

-In this sentence, “is” links the subject “Ahmed” with the word “happy.”
+In this sentence, “is” links the subject “Ahmed” to the word “happy.”
 Linking verbs do not show action; they simply connect two pieces of information about the subject.

 Types of Linking Verbs